 Mexico's National Climate Change Strategy indicates that greenhouse gas (GHG) emissions in Mexico increased 16.9% between 2000 and 2010.
 One of the largest increases in emissions came from the transportation sector, which registered an average annual increase of 4.1% in GHG emissions between 1990 and 2010.
 The transportation sector has been associated with nearly 30% of total CO2 equivalent emissions in Mexico.
 According to the U.S. Department of Transportation, new buses (especially newer diesel vehicles) produce less pollution than cars per passenger mile, 0.16 pounds of CO2 and 0.96 pounds of CO2, respectively, by utilizing advanced technologies and higher standards.

 The project is expected to improve public transportation systems by promoting access to low-emission buses that offer a comfortable, safe, rapid, and accessible transportation option for the existing market, while at the same time improving environmental and human health conditions by achieving lower emissions related to vehicle operation and reduced urban congestion.
-The use of new diesel vehicles that comply with EPA 2004 standards will lower nitrogen oxides (NOx) and hydrocarbons (HC) emissions by approximately 50% and will achieve nearly 24% lower carbon dioxide (CO2) emissions.
-In the case of natural gas-fueled vehicles, the reduction in criteria pollutant emissions is significantly higher.
-Specifically, the replacement of 100 existing vehicles using EPA 1998 technology with 100 vehicles using EPA 2004 diesel technology is expected to generate environmental and human health benefits related to the displacement of an estimated 192 metric tons/year of CO2, 30 metric tons/year of NOx and 1.2 metric tons/year of HC.
+Diesel vehicles that comply with the EPA 2007 emission limits can reduce nitrogen oxides (NOx) by 70%, hydrocarbons (HC) by 70% and particulate matter (PM2.5) by 77%, compared to EPA-1998 diesel technologies.
+Diesel vehicles that comply with the EPA 2010 limits can lower NOx and HC emissions by 95% and PM 2.5 by 77%.
+In the case of natural gas-fueled vehicles, NOx can be reduced by 96% and PM2.5 by 98%.

 |Other Funding Partners||